pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 But of course the big question is: why?
 Something about this causes us to focus intensely on a small part of the codebase.

-I've heard a story Michael Feathers once asked in a seminar: *"Is it easier for people to add code to existing place than to create a new method/class/etc?
+I've heard a story where Michael Feathers once asked in a seminar: *"Is it easier for people to add code to existing place than to create a new method/class/etc?
 Why?"*
 People do things because they are incentivized to do them.
 Adding to existing places is easier because we don't have to think about the context of the code, and it's just faster to do.
-The social system between developers and the codebase is the culprit.
+The social system incentivizes us to do things fast at the cost of other things.
 There is a constant pressure to deliver features, and so the path of least resistance is very tempting.

-But its worth mentioning: software is a living thing and so any analysis needs to be tempered with nuance.
+But its worth mentioning: software is a complicated "living" thing and so any analysis like this needs to be tempered with nuance.
 Just because a file is changed frequently doesn't mean we should refactor it ASAP.
 From my analysis of some of these projects the highest commited files are often code files, but they are also tests or files written in a different language/format (json, yml, etc.).
 For example in `ASP.NET Core` the highest committed file is `FormWithParentBindingContextTest.cs`.
+Do these files need to be fixed right away?
+Maybe there are underlying design issues that are the real things we need to address.

 So there are two questions we can ask:
 1. What parts of these files are being changed?
    * Are all methods changed equally often?
    * In test files are there specific tests that are modified more often?
-2. What is the temporal coupling between these files? (outside the scope of this post but an interesting question to ask!)
+2. What is the temporal coupling between these files? (outside the scope of this post but an interesting question to ask!)[^5]

 ### Hotspot Methods
 {% image "../img/2024-03-29-navigating-technical-debt/ash-hayes-MV5ro8zkXys-unsplash.jpg" "" "post-wide-image" "Insect wings through a microscope lens – Photo by [ Ash Hayes](https://unsplash.com/@ashley_hayes)" %}